MtnBiker/historical-streets-la/ImplementationNotes.md

 I don't directly require it.
 Bootstrap4 seems to, but that's fairly recent.
 Maybe a bundle will fix.
 Still there. `bundle update`?
 Tried `bundle update bootstrap`.
 No change, so changed Gemfile to v4 instead of v4.0.0 Bootstrap is up to 4.5. `sass` is now gone, replaced with sassc?

 `bundle update puma` because of a note from GitHub (first time I got one of these)

+gem install ffi -v '1.13.1' --source 'https://rubygems.org/' since got bundle error

+`gem install ffi -v '1.12.1' --source 'https://rubygems.org/'` since this version was in crores.
+Also change Gemfile.lock.
+Didn't help.

+Bootstrap needs ffi, but turn this off for a build.
+Guard & Listen same thing.
+Now successful bundle.
+Put bootstrap back in.
+Didn't help
+`ruby-install ruby-2.7.0`again `bundle install` still failed `bundle update --all` failed with same error Relaunched iTerm
+`sudo xcodebuild -license`  no help

+Tried changing back to ruby 2.6.6 and ruby 2.6.1 but then got into nokogiri install problems Back to 2.7.0 but then ffi problems
+`ruby-install ruby 2.7.0 ` which seems to do a complete reinstall. since some of the errors mentioned ruby, but then it's ruby that's running
+  # config.file_watcher = ActiveSupport::EventedFileUpdateChecker #FIXME? turned off to since maybe an error relateed to know having in development.rb allowed `rs` to work, but don't have bootstrap yet.
+But with Bootstrap back in get ffi error

+bundle update without gem bootstrap, but then have page loading failures with popper, then sassc.
+This won't work in the long run since I'm using Bootstrap.

+Do I bit the bullet and move to Rails 6 and webpacker and fight all of that.
+Maybe since I did it not too long ago in crores5